 - Turn left.

 2 km Check out the old tractors and two headed calf at Homestead Antique Museum.
-The General Store is a fun stop for souvenirs and treats too.
-(Did anyone say fudge??)
+The General Store is a fun stop for souvenirs and the Café has good treats (Did anyone say fudge??).

-2.6 km Turn left at the turnoff to get onto the river pathway (if you pass Fossil World, take your next left).
+2.6 km Turn left at the turnoff to get onto the river pathway (if you pass Fossil World, take your next left on 17th St NW).
 Continue straight, follow the path as it curves to the right, then take an immediate left (follow the sign).